Trauma Counselling: First Step in ReBuildingYou after All Trauma, Physical and Emotional

 How Do I ReBuild a Broken Life?
-Can I Do It Myself?
+Who can help?
+What can I do Myself?
 Where Do I Start?
 Where Am I Now?
 What just happened?

-Whether you are seriously injured in an accident or someone you love is diagnosed with cancer or you lose a spouse it’s incredibly important and helpful to attend to your emotions.
+Whether you are seriously injured in an accident or someone you love is diagnosed with cancer or you lose a spouse it’s incredibly important to stop attend to your current emotions.
 (Even if it seems there aren’t any that need attending to.
 ‘Numbness’ is an emotion, crying out for attention.)

 A kind of emotional numbness – a zombie-like calmness – may come over you initially.
 It still feels overwhelming and terrible but this is nature’s way of protecting your core.
-This is your ‘survivor’ at work, flooding your system with natural chemicals and adrenalin, in pure reaction.
-And somewhat able to anaesthetize you, physically and emotionally, to allow you to “carry on, somehow”.
+This is your ‘survivor’ at its best:, flooding your system with natural chemicals and adrenalin, in pure reaction.
+And somewhat able to anaesthetize you, physically and emotionally, to allow you to get through this trauma and survive.

 For the longest time life seemed a chaos of both physical and emotional challenges for me.
 One problem right on the heels of another I was a difficult patient.
-I didn’t just want to heal, I wanted the very best healing possible.
-My brain injury causes me to over-focus and I would work on one aspect of life but lose ground in another.
-Eventually I realized that total recovery is a blend of all of it… And nothing less would do!
+A very impatient patient!
+I didn’t want to just heal, I wanted the very best healing possible.
+My brain injury causes me to over-focus and I would work on one aspect of life, exclusively, and lose ground in another.
+Eventually I realized that total recovery is a blend of recovery in every area.
+And nothing less will do!
 You may feel the same?

 Healing Requires Simultaneous Attention to your Physical, Emotional, Cognitive, Joy and Financial Needs.